fronx/call_by_need.rb/readme.md

 # Call By Need

 So yeah, uhm, you can read about what that means on [Wikipedia](http://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_need) (it's like an on-line encyclopedia type thing).
+Go and read it!

+Now that you know what it is, let me disappoint you by narrowing the definition a little:

+How does one do lazy evaluation in Ruby?
+By wrapping computations in lambdas and passing those around instead of their evaluated results.

+An instance of `CallByNeed::Context` is a somewhat usable container for lambdas.
+You're supposed to fill it with some names and computations that when evaluated yield the corresponding values for those names.
+That makes the evaluation of what's inside a `Context` lazy from the point of view of the part of the program that decided to pass around the ability to do certain things in the form of that `Context`.
+The other ingredient is memoization. `Context` instances only ever evaluate names once (by calling the block assigned to that name), and reuse the result after.

+If you use that more constrained definiton, the name makes a little more sense.

+Let's see what using it looks like!

 ## Examples